UChicagoPhysics/CodingClub/StarterKit/README.md

 The [Starter Kit](./) and [Tutorials](../Tutorials/README.md) will primarily use `python`, although any programming language will do.

-`python` which is a powerful, and high-level language that is used across much of academia and industry in one form or another, and so is a very sensible language to use here.
+`python` is a powerful, and high-level language that is used across much of academia and industry in one form or another, and so is a very sensible language to use here.

 ## Installation